quay/quay-operator/docs/autoscaling.md

 By default, the Operator will create a `HorizontalPodAutoscaler` for the Quay app `Deployment`, which is a [Kubernetes native API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 This will maintain the correct number of Quay `Pods` to meet the resource demands of the application.

-### Disabling Autoscaling
+### Disabling the Horizontal Pod Autoscaler

-If for some reason you wish to disable autoscaling or create your own `HorizontalPodAutoscaler`, simply specify the component as unmanaged in the `QuayRegistry` instance:
+If you wish to disable autoscaling or create your own `HorizontalPodAutoscaler`, simply specify the component as unmanaged in the `QuayRegistry` instance:

 ```yaml
 apiVersion: quay.redhat.com/v1